-The birds shall have access to roam the land lying to the north east and south of the proposed building which shall be dedicated pasture for the enterprise.
+The birds shall have access to roam the land which shall be dedicated pasture for the enterprise.
 The land will be fenced using electric fencing to keep predators out.
 Birds will be inspected at least once a day.

 The building proposed operates a Multi-tier system, thus meaning birds can be housed in a smaller building than a Single tier system.
 The two tier system operates two tier perching decks for those laying hens within.
-The perching areas are slatted to allow the manure to drop through the flooring system onto the manure conveyor belt.
-The manure conveyor belt is operated every four days and removes the manure from the internal conveyor belt to the external conveyor belt and the manure spreader parked outside ready to directly apply the manure to the land or if nutrients are not required upon the land the trailer shall move the manure to the existing manure store upon farm.
-There is not enough land for the application of manure but the covered manure store has six months storage, and in addition to the owned land Mr Powell rents a further 200 acres of ground on annual grazing licences and has done so for over 10 years.
-Manure may also be sold off farm.
+The perching areas are slatted to allow

+Oswestry SY11 2NU the manure to drop through the flooring system onto the manure conveyor belt.
+The manure conveyor belt is operated every four days and removes the manure from the internal conveyor belt to the external conveyor belt and the manure spreader parked outside ready to directly apply the manure to the land if weather conditions permit and the nutrients are required.
+If not the manure will be placed directly into a covered manure store on farm.
+The applicants have recently secured planning consent for a new manure store next to the poultry units, this store has the capacity to take six months storage of poultry manure from the existing and proposed poultry units.

-The building shall be constructed using steel box profile sheeting in a juniper green or olive green to assist in the integration of the building into the landscape, as the colour is in keeping with the existing buildings and existing Poultry Unit.
+The building shall be constructed using steel box profile sheeting in a juniper green as the existing poultry unit on farm to assist in the integration of the building into the landscape, as the colour is in keeping with the existing buildings.